jon-smith/reflect-cpp-test/README.md

 ## OpenAPI Demo

-The application now demonstrates how to turn C++ DTOs into an OpenAPI 3.1 document for a CatLog webserver-style API, while also carving out a reusable core library for future APIs.
+The application demonstrates how to turn C++ DTOs into an OpenAPI 3.1 document for a simple webserver API, while also carving out a reusable core library for future APIs.

 This demo uses `rfl::json::to_schema<T>()` to generate JSON Schema for each C++